griffithlab/immuno_gcp_wdl_manuscript/Preparing_references.md

 #### Transcriptome cDNA reference

-Note that we're not going to convert these coordinates from [1,2,3] to [chr1,chr2,chr3], since Kallisto doesn't include coordinates in it's output.
+Note that we're not going to convert these coordinates from [1,2,3] to [chr1,chr2,chr3], since Kallisto doesn't include coordinates in its output.
 If pseudobams from kallisto are desired, that conversion would need to be done.
 We will get both the coding (cdna) and non-coding (ncrna) files and combine them.

 ```
 wget -O $BASEDIR/rna_seq_annotation/Homo_sapiens.GRCh38.cdna.all.fa.gz https://ftp.ensembl.org/pub/release-113/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz